 - Blue-and-Orange Morality: Examined in "Every Day is a Miracle", which notes how most animals don't have the same concept of sentimental and communal value as humans by describing how a cockroach could eat The Mona Lisa without a second thought and how The Pope has no meaning to a domestic dog.
 At the same time, the song examines how animals hold their own sense of value that isn't fully understandable by humans, describing a hen as envisioning heaven as being full of roosters to mate with and corn to eat, complete with God as "a very old rooster" and Jesus as a bundle of eggs.

-- Color-Coded for Your Convenience: On LP copies, side A features a black-on-white label and side B features a white-on-black label.
+- Colour-Coded for Your Convenience: On LP copies, side A features a black-on-white label and side B features a white-on-black label.

 - Concert Film: The album's tour received one in 2020, titled after the album, courtesy of Spike Lee.